reo7sp/kaniku/README.md

     #
     # Score view will receive event that something was changed,
     # model will compute new score and then
-    # score view will update the label on screen using model data.
+    # score view will finally update the label on screen using model data.
     playerView.setPlayer(@playerModel)
     gameWorldLayer.addChild(playerView)